Some recent members have voiced their concern regarding dogs off-leash on the Silver Lake Trails, indicating it is against the law.

 Instead, we ask that all members respect each other on the trails at all times.
 This includes not bringing a dog on the trail that disturbs other members or the wildlife.
 This also includes not bringing dogs on the property that are timid or aggressive — leash or not — around other dogs but especially with children.

-In the event a fellow member brings a dog on the property that is aggressive, timid, or distributing the wildlife, we ask that you let them know your concerns directly.
-We are a small community of 300-400 annual members; most of our members know each other, and all of us our neighbors.
+In the event a fellow member brings a dog on the property that is aggressive, timid, or disturbing the wildlife, we ask that you let them know your concerns directly.
+We are a small community of 300-400 annual members; most of our members know each other, and all of us are neighbors.

 Here are other ways you can help address the situation:

-• Walk your aggressive, timid, or poorly behaved dog during low traffic periods, usually at at dusk or dawn.
+Walk your aggressive, timid, or poorly behaved dog during low traffic periods, usually at dusk or dawn.

 A final note — the woodlands and lakes are a wild space.
 All use of the trails, forest, and lake are at the user's risk.